Joe-Simpson/convert2cash/README.md

      - tools
      - misc
    - tick box for 'passcode/security lock checked and removed' (compulsory)
    - Under edit - buy-backs should not be able to be deleted.
 They can be cancelled on the day it is taken out.
-This should be recorded. -> checkbox
+This should be recorded. -> checkbox - delete button removed (route still exists), cancelled still required.
    - Require buyback history of the previous transactions with the customer
      - how many in total
      - redeemed: total and %
      - seized: total and %
 5. Stock view
    - Stock will require a stock no. or barcode.
-This should also have item description
+This should also have item description.
+     - Currently assuming stock_id will suffice?
    - stock code search
 6. Stock delete
-   - REmove stock delete option and replace it with a Stock Loss drop down with the following options
+   - Remove stock delete option and replace it with a Stock Loss drop down with the following options - delete button removed (route still exists), stock loss still required.
      - Scrap jewellery
      - Employees loss
-   - Will require text box so reason can be added1
+   - Will require text box so reason can be added